Parents: If you think your days of clubbing are over, think again!

 - Try not to bring a pram.
 Pram Parking is down some stairs and prams are not allowed on the dance floor.
 Change facilities are also in the downstairs Pram Park area;

 - there is a baby chill out space;

-- Ladida is a 7 minute walk from either Southern Cross or Flagstaff Train Stations.
-There is on-street parking or Secure Parking across the road;
+- Venue is a short walk from either Southern Cross or Flagstaff Train Stations;

 - events are standing with limited seating.